 Companies working with subscriptions often measure their revenue by Annual (ARR) or Monthly (MRR).
 With this sales model activated it's a whole lot easier to see the revenue value of opportunities, orders, and your customers.
 You can also set sales targets for both subscriptions and one-off products with this model.

-Use churn and contractions when calculating ARR/MRR?
+- How to include/exclude churn and contractions when calculating ARR/MRR

 Would you like the value of lost customers and decreases in ARR/MRR to be included in the calculation?